 - Peanut Butter Cookies

 Buckeye Dip is the perfect quick and easy snack to make for game day, holidays or any other time of year.
-This ooey gooey peanut butter treat is mixed with marshmallow cream and mini chocolate chips for an out-of-this-world dipping delight.
+This ooey gooey peanut butter chocolate chip dip is mixed with marshmallow cream for an out-of-this-world dipping delight.